vmware/vic/doc/user_doc/vic_installation/plugin_vc_web.md

 - You deployed at least one virtual container host to a vCenter Server instance that runs on Windows.
 - You are running a Web server that your vCenter Server instance can access.
 - You must use a Windows system to run the script to install the plug-in on a vCenter Server that runs on Windows.
 If you used a Linux or Mac OS system to deploy the virtual container host, download and unpack the vSphere Integrated Containers Engine package on a Windows system.
 For example, download the package to the system on which vCenter Server is running.
-- If you deployed the virtual container host to a vCenter Server 6.5 instance, use the Flash-based vSphere Web Client.
-The vSphere Web Client plug-in for vSphere Integrated Containers Engine does not support the new HTML5 vSphere Client.
+- If you deployed the virtual container host to a vCenter Server 6.5 instance, use the Flash-based vSphere Web Client to view the vSphere Web Client plug-in for vSphere Integrated Containers Engine. vSphere Integrated Containers Engine does not currently provide a plug-in for the new HTML5 vSphere Client.

 **Procedure**